Nakhla meteorite: History

 The Nakhla meteorite fell to Earth on June 28, 1911, at approximately 09:00, in the Abu Hommos district, Alexandria Governorate, Khedivate of Egypt (now Abu Hummus, Beheira Governorate), in the area of the village of El Nakhla El Bahariya.
 The stones were collected near hamlets of Ezbet Abdalla Zeid, Ezbet Abdel Malek, Ezbet el Askar, and Ezbet Saber Mahdi.
 Many people witnessed the meteorite approaching from the northwest, inclination about 30°, along with the track marked with a column of white smoke.
-Several explosions were heard before it fell to Earth in an area of 4.5 km in diameter, and about forty pieces were recovered; the fragments were buried in the ground up to a meter deep.
+Several explosions were heard before it fell to Earth in an area of 4.5 km in diameter, and about forty pieces were recovered; the fragments were buried in the ground up to a metre deep.

 From an estimated original weight of 10 kg, recovered fragments ranged in weight from 20 g to 1813 g.

 Two fragments, found near Ezbet Abdel Malek, were presented by the Egyptian Government to the British Museum.